A collection of thoughts on challenging the norm, lifestyle design and doing stuff that makes you happy.

 What do I mean by this?
 I’m referring to the archaic principles that every human on the planet works to, the same shift pattern (commonly 9–5) across the same days (again commonly Mon-Fri) as for whatever reason this is deemed as the only times that people can be creative and other people must be able to see you at those times to make sure you’re being productive and creative — seriously, someone actually said that to me.

-But let’s be realistic, the framework for a workday that most of us follow in 2018 is complete BS.
-You can’t tell someone when they need to be creative, nor can you guarantee that every single person will be productive in the same timespan, it just doesn’t work like that, our minds don’t work like that.
+But let’s be realistic, the framework for a workday that most of us follow on today’s world is complete BS.
+You can’t tell someone when they need to be creative, nor can you guarantee that every single person will be productive in the same timespan.
+It just doesn’t work like that, our minds don’t work like that.

 It also makes me chuckle when I hear people say that you need to be in an office to do real work and that you can’t do this from other locations as it not as efficient, again total BS.